Structures of Equality book coming summer 2026!

 Conceptual subitizing

-Once groups have 6 or more objects, it’s not possible for the brain to ‘see’ how many without using some type of mathematical process.
+With small sets of 5 or above 5, it’s not possible for the brain to ‘see’ how many without using some type of mathematical process.
 This is where conceptual subitizing comes into play.

-Our brains have to decompose (or break down) larger sets into more manageable groups and then compose them again to form the whole set.
-For example, a group of 6 might be decomposed into a group of 4 and a group of 2 so the brain can process it and recognize the value.
+As Valerie Faulkner and Jenny Ainslie explain in Subitising Through the Years, our brains decompose larger sets into more manageable groups and then compose them again to form the whole set.
+A group of 6 might be decomposed into a group of 4 and a group of 2.
+A group of 8 may be two groups of 4.
 It builds upon the ability to perceptually subitize.

 Why is subitizing important?

-?
-Christina Tondevold (7:18 ) explains a bit more about the above ideas.
+📹 Christina Tondevold (7:18 ) explains a bit more about the above ideas.
 She shares practical tips for implementation and has a free resource you can download.
-(If you’re already on my email list, you know I love providing free resources.
-If you’re not, you can subscribe below.)

 How does subitizing help students with number stories?

-Valerie Faulkner (7:28) shows us how students can apply the work they’ve done with subitizing to solve for unknown values when using a bar model.
-(Since the structures are based on work with bar models, you’ll see how easily it can be applied to SoE)
+📹 Valerie Faulkner (7:28) shows how students can apply subitizing to solve for unknown values using a bar model.
+(Since the structures are based on work with bar models, you’ll see how easily it can be applied to SoE).

 Conclusion